Lall-091/sql-docs/docs/sql-server/azure-arc/extended-security-updates.md

 - Your infrastructure and the selected payment method support the unlimited virtualization benefit for ESU.
 - Subscribing to [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] ESUs by v-cores is more expensive than subscribing by the p-cores of the host.

-To use the unlimited virtualization benefit, you need to create a *SQLServerEsuLicense* resource that represents a single or multiple physical hosts.
+To use the unlimited virtualization benefit, you need to create a *SQLServerEsuLicense* resource that represents one or more physical hosts.
 The covered SQL Server instances must be connected to Azure Arc and configured to use the p-core ESU license.
 For details about managing *SQLServerEsuLicense* resources, see [Manage the unlimited virtualization benefit for a SQL Server ESU subscription](manage-configuration.md#manage-pcore-esu-license).

 > [!CAUTION]
 > The unlimited virtualization benefit isn't available to VMs running on infrastructure from any of the [listed providers](https://aka.ms/listedproviders).
 These VMs can be licensed only by v-cores.
 If you create a *SqlServerEsuLicense* resource with the intent of licensing these VMs by using unlimited virtualization, you'll be charged for the consumption of v-cores based on the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] configuration of the host.
 Any existing p-core licenses don't apply to offset such charges.